 - 3. Where are your gang policy/regulations located/electronically communicated?
 All HCPS policies available on the HCPS Website by clicking on Board of Education and selecting HCPS Procedures and Board Policies. - 4.
-What educational gang awareness programs are your school system providing for students, staff, and volunteers?
+What educational gang awareness programs does your school system provide to students, staff, and volunteers?